 Educate them about nutrition and food and how these relate to health and fitness

-Provide individualized meal plans and tips for shopping and preparing healthy foods
+Provide individualized tips for shopping and preparing healthy foods

 Help set and achieve health and wellness goals

 Interpret and simplify confusing health and nutrition information

-Motivate them to make important, lasting changes for better health
+Motivate them to make important, lasting changes and habits for better health